williamtroup/Syntax.js/docs/BINDING_OPTIONS.md

 # Syntax.js - Binding Options:

-Below are all the options that can be passed in the "data-syntax-options" binding attribute for a DOM element.
+Below are all the JSON properties that can be passed in the "data-syntax-options" binding attribute for a DOM element.

 ### Standard Options: